tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Akta is a dApp with a frontend created to interact with the user and allow transactions using MetaMask.

-* We use the `Ropsten` test network in this demo, however, dApps that are monetizing their services use the Ethereum main network, so you have actually to pay for the services those dApps provide.
+* We use the `Ropsten` test network in this demo.
+However, dApps that are monetizing their services use the Ethereum main network, so you actually have to pay for the services those dApps provide.

 Answer any questions before moving on.